-If the small business sector were to be eliminated from a developed economic system, the economy and society might not be able to continue to grow and develop (Sokolinskaya et al., 2019).
-It is the support system upon which societies are built (Merrick, 2020) and accounts for the bulk of Nigeria's burgeoning commercial sector (Chidiebere et al., 2014).
-Since they have fewer formalities, small businesses can spread to unimportant and far-flung areas that large corporations typically avoid (Iacob & Mironescu, 2017).
-Generally speaking, a small business is a privately managed company with fewer employees and lower annual revenue than a corporation.
-It is a company where the owners are required to vouch for the existence of financial planning.
-Small and medium-sized businesses, particularly in the rapidly expanding service sector, are essential to raising living standards because they generate employment at relatively low capital costs.
-(Ayanda & Adeyemi, 2011).
+The small business sector is an essential element of any developed economic system, without which the economy and society as a whole might not normally function and develop (Sokolinskaya et al., 2019).
+It represents the backbone of communities (Merrick, 2020) and forms the majority of business activities in a growing economy like Nigeria (Chidiebere et al., 2014).
+Small businesses operate less formally, potentially permeating into trivial and remote localities unattractive to large enterprises (Iacob & Mironescu, 2017).
+A small business is commonly referred to as a privately managed business with fewer employees and minimal annual income than a corporation.
+It is a business in which the owners must personally guarantee the existence of financial planning.
+Small and medium-sized enterprises are pivotal to enhanced living standards because they create jobs at relatively low capital costs, especially in the fast-growing service sector (Ayanda & Adeyemi, 2011).
 The significant advantage of the industry is its employment potential at a low capital cost (Ayanda & Laraba, 2011).

-In light of this, it has been reported that small and medium enterprises (SMEs) have been responsible for over fifty percent of Nigeria's gross domestic product (GDP) and eighty percent of the country's employment in recent years.
-(Otaru, 2021).
+Accordingly, it is reported that small and medium enterprises contributed over 50 percent to Nigeria's Gross Domestic Product (GDP) and accounted for 80 percent of employment in recent years (Otaru, 2021).
 Thus, it has been implicated as a driving force behind job creation, poverty reduction, wealth creation, income distribution, and reduction in income disparities (Ayanda & Adeyemi, 2011).
 Numerous authors have highlighted the role of SMEs in wealth and job generation in Nigeria (Ademola & Michael, 2012; Ado et al., 2014; Akpabot & Khan, 2015; Anigbogu et al., 2015; Asikhia, 2016; Bowale, 2013; Eniola & Ektebang, 2014; Ilori et al., 2018; Peter et al., 2020; Mukhtar & Rosli, 2014).

 However, there is a wide intimation that small business enterprises are generally concerned about increasing profit immediately after their business is established.
 In particular, the desire to top the competitive environment by maximizing profits might dominate the need to manage and maintain cash flow effectively.
 As a result, this mismanagement often leads to cash shortfalls commonly implicated in business collapse and increased borrowing.
-Most importantly, previous studies have shown that cash flow is more predictive of future cash flow than income (Barth et al., 2001; Subramanyam & Venkatachalam, 2007).
-Tracking a business's cash flow ensures excellent financial statement knowledge.
+Most importantly, previous studies have shown that cash flow is more predictive of future cash flow than income (Barth et al., 2001; Subramanyam & Venkatachalam, 2007). tracking the cash flow in a business ensures more excellent knowledge of financial statements.
 Cash flow refers to money movement in and out of a business unit.
 It entails cash received (inflows) and cash spent (outflows) at a given time.
 Indeed, understanding the financial situations in business helps avoid unexpected cash crises.
 Importantly, all businesses should have a backup plan for eventualities.
 Hence, the more reason to have cash flow forecasting knowledge.
 Thus, the present paper examined the extent of cash flow forecasting knowledge among small business enterprises.

 Given that cash flow is an essential component in business survival, accurate determination of cash flows becomes a veritable tool for effective financial decisions that relate to whether the business survives or goes bankrupt.
-An essential financial reporting function is forecasting future cash flows' timing, size, and volatility (Lee & Kim, 2019).
-Financial statements are the most significant source of future cash flow predictions.
+An important function of financial reporting is to forecast future cash flows' timing, size, and volatility (Lee & Kim, 2019).
+Financial statements are commonly considered the most significant source of future cash flow predictions.
 As a measure of a business's profitability and financial health, cash flow forecasting could provide potential knowledge about the source business's ability to make accurate decisions and ensure growth.
 Thus, cash flow management encompasses planning, monitoring, and controlling cash receipts and payments (Cui et al., 2010).